INGREDIENT:

 WHAT OSMIA PRODUCTS CONTAIN ROSEMARY?

-We use rosemary extract as an antioxidant in loads of product to keep them fresh and protect our oils.
+We use a rosemary CO2 extract as an antioxidant in loads of products like our body soaps and our body mousses to keep them fresh and protect our oils.
+Our new Rosemary Scalp Oil features a bright, vibrant rosemary verbenone essential oil.
 We also use rosemary in Bria, our natural perfume oil, formulated to combat deep physical and mental fatigue, because of its aromatherapeutic potency.
-Our Rosemary Body Mousse, which people are starting to crave more than their morning coffee, is incredible for your hands, elbows, knees, feet, fingernails, and even your husband's shiny bald head!

 With love and a dose of refreshing, renewing rosemary from us to you,